-We spend a lot of time reminding kids to wash their hands.
+We love a preschool science experiment that reminds little ones of the importance of good handwashing.
 Help them see why it’s so important with this simple experiment that uses glitter to stand in for germs.

 You’ll need a hot sunny day for this preschool science experiment.
 Help students choose a variety of items to place into a muffin tin and have them predict which ones will melt.
 Set the tin out in the sun for an hour or two, then bring it in and record your results.

 Learn more: Frugal Fun 4 Boys and Girls